-c.
-At any time during the pitcher's preliminary movements and until the natural pitching motion begins, the pitcher may throw to any base to retire a runner provided a step that gains ground and is directed toward such base is taken before making the throw (see 9-1-a-6).
+- c.
+At any time during the pitcher's preliminary movements and until the natural pitching motion begins, the pitcher may throw to any base to retire a runner provided a step that gains ground and is directed toward such base is taken before making the throw (see 9-1-a-6). - d.
+If the pitcher makes an illegal pitch with the bases unoccupied, it is a ball unless the batter reaches first base on a hit, an error, a base on balls, a hit batter or otherwise. - e.
+The pitcher, upon breaking contact with the pitcher's plate by stepping backward and placing the pivot foot on the ground behind the pitcher's plate, becomes an infielder.
+If the pitcher then makes a wild throw, it is the same as a wild throw by any other infielder.

-d.
-If the pitcher makes an illegal pitch with the bases unoccupied, it is a ball unless the batter reaches first base on a hit, an error, a base on balls, a hit batter or otherwise.
+Note: To "step off" the pitcher's plate, the pitcher must 1) step backward and place the pivot foot on the ground behind the pitcher's plate and 2) disengage the pivot foot before moving the free foot.

-- e.
-The pitcher, upon breaking contact with the pitcher's rubber by stepping backward and placing the pivot foot on the ground behind the rubber, becomes an infielder.
-If the pitcher then makes a wild throw, it is the same as a wild throw by any other infielder. - Note: To "step off" the pitcher's rubber, the pitcher must 1) step backward and place the pivot foot on the ground behind the rubber and 2) disengage the pivot foot before moving the free foot. - f.
-When taking signs, the pitcher must have the pivot foot touching the pitcher's rubber.
+f.
+When taking signs from the catcher, the pitcher must have the pivot foot touching the pitcher's plate.
 If the sign is taken in the windup position, the pitcher must use the windup to deliver the ball.
 If the sign is taken in the set position, the pitcher must use the set position to deliver the ball.
-If the pitcher steps back off the pitcher's rubber with the pivot foot, this breaks the continuity.
-When the pitcher again touches the pitcher's rubber, the delivery appropriate to the stance now assumed on the mound must be used.
+If the pitcher steps back off the pitcher's plate with the pivot foot, this breaks the continuity.
+The pitcher may also take a sign from the dugout or refer to a signal card while in the circle surrounding the pitcher's plate.
+When the pitcher again touches the pitcher's plate, the delivery appropriate to the stance now assumed on the mound must be used.
 If the pitcher takes a sign from other than a legal position, the pitch shall be called a ball.